Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The catheter comes out of your bladder

-You’ll have follow-up visits so your doctor can check how well you’re healing.
+You’ll have follow-up visits so your provider can check how well you’re healing.
 If your stitches, staples, or catheter need to be removed, this will likely be done in 7 days.
-During follow-up visits, tests may be done to make sure the cancer has not returned.
+During follow-up visits, you may need tests to make sure the cancer has not returned.

 Bleeding (may require a blood transfusion)

 Hernia at the incision sites

 Damage to nearby nerves, blood vessels, soft tissues, or organs

 Cancer returning or tumor seeding (spillage of tumor cells that can grow into new tumors)

 Problems with the remaining kidney.
 This could lead to kidney failure.

 Risks of anesthesia.
 The anesthesiologist will discuss these with you.